Based On The First Group Of Presenters, The Oscars Are Going To Be Historic This Year

 The list also includes a healthy amount of women, including some women who've spoken out about the #MeToo movement.
 Emma Stone and Laura Dern will make an appearance, and both have been vocal about how they support women through the Time's Up initiative.

 Other presenters include Jennifer Garner, Kumail Nanjiani, Greta Gerwig, and Tom Holland.
-The Oscars will air live on March 4.
+The Oscars will take place in L.A. on 4th March.

 Read These Stories Next: